deephyper/deephyper/README.md

 # What is DeepHyper?

-DeepHyper is a automated machine learning (AutoML) package for deep neural networks.
+DeepHyper is an automated machine learning ([AutoML](https://en.wikipedia.org/wiki/Automated_machine_learning) package for deep neural networks.
 It comprises two components: 1) Neural architecture search is an approach for automatically searching for high-performing the deep neural network architecture.
 2) Hyperparameter search is an approach for automatically searching for high-performing hyperparameters for a given deep neural network.
 DeepHyper provides an infrastructure that targets experimental research in neural architecture and hyperparameter search methods, scalability, and portability across HPC systems.
 It comprises three modules: benchmarks, a collection of extensible and diverse benchmark problems;
 search, a set of search algorithms for neural architecture search and hyperparameter search;